-To answer this question, we design a novel form to represent client knowledge, termed \textit{entangled representation}, which entangles local representations from multiple categories per client into a single cross-category representation.
-Building on this concept, we develop a \textit{Federated Representation Entanglement} (FedRE) framework.
-As illustrated in \cref{fig:FedREworkflow}, each client in FedRE maintains a local model comprising a representation extractor and a classifier.
-The client first maps its local representations to a unified dimensionality across clients, and then uses normalized random weights to separately aggregate the mapped representations into an entangled representation and the corresponding label encodings into an entangled-label encoding.
-Those are then uploaded to the server to train the global classifier.
-During training, the entangled-label encodings provide cross-category supervision signals, and the per-round resampling of random weights introduces diversity, mitigating the global classifier’s overconfidence and promoting smoother decision boundaries.
-Furthermore, the entangled representations mitigate the risk of representation inversion attacks \cite{ulyanov2018deep} by blending cross-category representations to obscure individual sample information, while reducing communication overhead as only one representation is uploaded per client.
-As a result, the entangled representations provide an effective, privacy-aware, and lightweight form of client knowledge.
+To address this question, we propose a novel form of client knowledge, termed \textbf{\textit{entangled representation}}, which aggregates local representations across multiple categories into a single cross-category representation for each client.
+Building on this concept, we design a \textit{Federated Representation Entanglement} (FedRE) framework.
+As illustrated in \cref{fig:FedREworkflow}, each client aggregates its local representations into a single entangled representation using normalized random weights, and then applies the same weights to integrate the corresponding one-hot label encodings into an entangled-label encoding.
+Both are subsequently uploaded to the server to train the global classifier.
+During training, the entangled-label encodings provide cross-category supervision signals, and the per-round resampling of random weights introduces diversity, alleviating overconfidence in the global classifier and yielding smoother decision boundaries.
+Furthermore, entangled representations mitigate the risk of representation inversion attacks \cite{ulyanov2018deep} by blending cross-category information to obscure individual samples, while uploading only one representation per client reduces communication overhead.
+As a result, entangled representations offer an effective, privacy-aware, and lightweight form of client knowledge.

-The main contributions of this paper are threefold. \begin{itemize} \item We introduce \textit{entangled representations} as a novel form to represent client knowledge. \item We propose the FedRE framework, which supports flexible instantiations with different representation entanglement mechanisms. \item Extensive experiments show that FedRE achieves an effective trade-off among model performance, privacy protection, and communication overhead. \end{itemize}
+The main contributions of this paper are threefold. \begin{itemize} \item We introduce \textit{entangled representations}, a novel form of client knowledge. \item We propose the FedRE framework, which supports flexible instantiations with different representation entanglement mechanisms. \item Extensive experiments show that FedRE achieves an effective trade-off among model performance, privacy protection, and communication overhead. \end{itemize}